allegro/blog/_posts/2022-12-13-provisioning-cloud-infrastructure.md

 ## The Requirements

 We did that because our audience are Data Scientists and Data Analysts.
-People who, although make heavy use of Cloud, should be insulated from the complexities of its tools.
+People who, although they make heavy use of Cloud, should be insulated from the complexities of its tools.
 Their day to day work focuses on finding new insights in the data and feeding them to the organization to help make the correct decisions.